ReDISchoolDK/Spring25_Frontend/Week-08_Loops/homework/README.md

 - Attach the `<li>` to the `<ul>` element
 - Create a ‘vegetarian’ and ‘meat’ button that filters the products on the page.

-Create your Pull Request by Sunday 18:00 and send the link to your assigned teacher via Slack.
+To submit, create a new repository in your own account by Sunday 18:00 and send the link to your assigned teacher via Slack.
 We will send out the assignments.